 I still don’t know exactly what happened to Mor and his younger brother Adolf after their mother Ester Weisz Ilkovics died when Mor was 5 and Adolf was 1 years old.
 I don’t know who raised them or if they were all raised together with Samuel’s second wife, my 2nd great-grandmother Kati Spiro.
 By the time my great-grandfather Herman Ilkovics was born, Samuel was living in Sebeskellemes where many of his other children were then born, so either Mor and Adolf were raised by Ester’s family, or they stayed together and were mothered by Kati.
 The reason I have doubt is that the families of both Mor and Adolf didn’t seem to know about Herman and the other children who came after, leading me to believe they may have been raised apart.

 Some time prior to 1896 Mor married Lenka Moskovits – born in 1875 – who was from Čeľovce, about 60 miles South East from where he was living.
 There is some question about whether the Moskovits family had already married in with the Ilkovics family as this family had a propensity to marrying cousins and there were several marriages involving the Moskovics, Rosenberg and Ilkovics families.
 Mor stayed with the rest of the family in Szedikert where their first son Otto Ilkovics was born in 1896.
-Mor and Lenka had two other children; a daughter Irene born in 1899 and a son Emil born in 1901.
-All three children were born in Szedikert and I think both Mor and Adolf stayed there as their position working at the estate in Fintice was pretty secure.
+Mor and Lenka had three other children; a daughter Ella born in 1898, a second daughter Irene born in 1899 and a son Emil born in 1901.
+All four children were born in Szedikert and I think both Mor and Adolf stayed there as their position working at the estate in Fintice was pretty secure.